burnpiro/erdem.pl/content/posts/2019/2019-07-24-Id-Symbols-really-useful/Is-Symbols-really-useful.md

   - 'Libraries'
   - 'Javascript'
   - 'Internals'
 description: 'Symbols, underestimated feature introduced in ES2015.
-Does it has any other purpose than interview questions?'
+Does it have any other purpose than interview questions?'
 ---

 ### Quick recap, what are those "Symbols" anyway? (you can skip that part)